RyanLHicks/data_analysis_excel/README.md

 # Excel Data Analysis
 ## Introduction
 ### Background
 - This is part of a 4-part learning series where I try and learn the best data analysis and extraction tools that are currently available.
-My goal is to learn Python, SQL, Power BI, and Excel to fully broaden my understanding of the tools and understanding the real-life applications each carry.
+My goal is to learn Python, SQL, Power BI, and Excel to fully broaden my understanding of the tools and use them in real-life applications.
 - I want to enhance my already learned excel skills by learning, DAX, Power Pivot, Power Query, Pivot Tables, and advanced formulas within excel.
-I am using a data jobs data set that is publicily sourced to analyze and hone in to what skills pay the most within certain job titles and locations around the world.
+I am using a data jobs data set that is publicily sourced to analyze and determine what skills pay the most within certain job titles and locations around the world.

 ### Goals
 - Build a jobs data dashboard to digest the landscape of the data analytics field.